Trail Runners vs. Hikers: What You Need to Know!

 Many recreational hikers often think that in order to enjoy the trails, they need to invest in a pair of hiking boots.
 Before you commit yourself to a pair of hiking boots, consider the following.

-- Terrain: Trail runners suitable for a variety of different terrain from hard-packed gravel to muddy trails.
+Trail runners are suitable for a variety of different terrain from hard-packed gravel to muddy trails.

 Trail runners are a much more accessible shoe for the average person that enjoys hiking and exploring their local trails.
 They are lightweight, comfortable and offer more protection than a regular runner without compromising the hiking experience.